liyin2015/python-coding-interview/README.md

 # *Hands-on Algorithmic Problem Solving*
 ### *Creates Passion and Confidence from Mastering Algorithmic Problem Solving and Problem Patterns of Real Interview Questions*

+*Note: I'm looking for a coauthor!
+What I have already done:*
+* *Plotted the theme of the book: A book that teaches algorithmic problem solving with hands-on coding interview problems*
+* *Planned the structures and know the proper audience for the book*
+* *There is already a book contract or together we can look for another one*
+* *There is already 700+ pages materials ready for us to work together with and finish*

+*What is expected from you:*
+* *be top at coding, better to have some experience solving leetcode problems*
+* *a plus if you already taught algorithms*
+* *a plus if you have been an coding interviewer*

+*Shoot me an email if you are interested: li.yin.gravity@gmail.com*

 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

 <!-- display the social media buttons in your README -->